Bitterroot Salish: Garfield Treaty

 After the death of Victor (Xweɫxƛ̣ ̓cín) in 1870, his son Charlo (Sɫm̓xẹ Q̓woxq̣eys, Claw of the Small Grizzly Bear) was chosen as the next chief.
 White settlers and Montana's territorial delegate saw this transition of leadership as an opportunity to force the Salish onto the Flathead reservation.
 In 1871, President Ulysses S. Grant issued an executive order to remove the Salish from the Bitterroot.
 In 1872, Congressman James A. Garfield arrived to negotiate the removal.
 When Charlo refused to leave the valley, Garfield assumed the Salish would change their mind and proceeded "with the work in the same manner as though Charlo [Xweɫxƛ̣ ̓cín], first chief, had signed the contract."
-Although the original field copy of the agreement, which remains in the National Archives, has no "x" besides Charlo's name, the official copies that Congress had voted on had an "x" by his name.
+When Chief Charlo refused to sign, U.S officials forged Charlo's "x" onto the official copy of the agreement that was sent to the Senate for Ratification.The original field copy of the agreement, which remains in the National Archives, has no "x" besides Charlo's name, the official copies that Congress had voted on had an "x" by his name.
 This only enraged the tribe and strengthened their resolve to not leave the Bitterroot Valley, despite declining conditions.
 In order to secure a signature on the agreement, government officials recognized Arlee as chief.
 Arlee led a small group of Salish to the Flathead in 1873.
 Most of the people stayed in the Bitterroot with Charlo, and some received "permanently inalienable" patents to farms in the valley.
 The government viewed them as U.S. citizens who had severed tribal relations, but the people still saw themselves as an independent tribal community.